The Solent Freedom Tunnel – What Healthcare benefits will it offer?

 Isle of Wight Hospital departments are closing… FACT.

 This is due to the difficulty of recruiting qualified staff and the high expense of providing services on an island that is not efficiently interconnected to the mainland (4 miles away) by a road.

-- Paediatrics, Surgery, Cancer and intensive care are already being transferred away off island … other departments will follow.
+- Dementia, Paediatrics, Surgery and Cancer care are gradually being transferred away off island.
+Some have already gone… other departments will follow.